Studying in Europe - Erasmus

 How and where do I apply for Erasmus+?

-You have to apply online for an Erasmus+ study period abroad.
-Your faculty’s Erasmus+ coordinator will select which students will participate.
-For study periods in the academic year 2024/2025 (winter semester 2024/2025 and/or summer semester 2025), you can apply from 1 December 2023 until 31 January 2024.
+For study periods in the academic year 2025/2026 (winter semester 2025/2026 and/or summer semester 2026), you can apply from 1 December 2024 until 31 January 2025 on our application portal for outgoing students.

-- an up-to-date transcript (for students in their first subject-related semester: higher education entrance qualification certificate; for students in their first master’s semester: bachelor’s certificate and transcript)
+- An up-to-date transcript (for students in their first subject-related semester: higher education entrance qualification certificate; for students in their first master’s semester: bachelor’s certificate and transcript)

-- a letter of motivation (max.
-1 page)
+- A letter of motivation

-- a CV
+- Your CV

 - Humanities